Caril Ann Fugate: Sentencing

 Starkweather was sentenced to death and executed in the electric chair on June 25, 1959.
 He insisted that although he had personally killed most of the victims, Fugate had murdered several as well.
-Although she continued to maintain her innocence, she was tried and convicted for her role in the murder spree.
-Based on evidence presented that Fugate had opportunities to leave her captivity, and Starkweather's own testimony, the jury found her testimony that she was Starkweather's hostage not credible.
-She was sentenced to life imprisonment at the Nebraska Correctional Center for Women in York, Nebraska.
+Although she continued to maintain her innocence, she was tried for her role in the murder spree.
+Based on the evidence presented that Fugate had opportunities to leave her captivity and Starkweather's own testimony, the jury found her claim that she was Starkweather's hostage not credible.
+Fugate was convicted of first degree murder in the death of Robert Jensen.
+Unlike at the trial of Starkweather, the prosecution did not request a death sentence, presumably due to Fugate's young age.
+After the jury fixed her sentence at life in prison instead of death, she was sent to the Nebraska Correctional Center for Women in York, Nebraska.

 In 1973, the Nebraska Board of Pardons commuted Fugate's sentence to 30–50 years, making her eligible for parole.
-Governor J. James Exon and Secretary of State Allen Beermann voted in favor of the commutation, while Attorney General Clarence A. H. Meyer dissented.
+Governor J. James Exon and Secretary of State Allen J. Beermann voted in favor of the commutation, while Attorney General Clarence A. H. Meyer dissented.

 Release from prison

-Considered to be a model prisoner, Fugate was paroled on June 20, 1976 from York Women's Reformatory in York, Nebraska, after serving 18 years incarceration.
+Considered to be a model prisoner, Fugate was paroled on June 20, 1976, from York Women's Reformatory in York, Nebraska, after serving 18 years' incarceration.
 She lived for a time in the Lansing, Michigan, area after being paroled.
 Following her release, Fugate worked as a janitorial assistant and a nanny.
 She has since retired.

 In 2007, Fugate married Fredrick Clair, a machinist who also worked as a weather observer for the National Weather Service.
 Their most recent city of residence was Hillsdale, Michigan.

 Fugate was seriously injured on August 5, 2013, in a single-vehicle accident near Tekonsha, Michigan.
 Her husband, who was driving their sport utility vehicle when it went off the road and overturned, died at the scene.

 Fugate, going by her married name of Caril Ann Clair, was denied a pardon by the Nebraska Board of Pardons in February 2020.
-Her pardon application was supported by relatives of the murder victims.
-She maintained her innocence in the 1958 slayings, and requested a pardon to "alleviate the burden" of being known as a convicted killer.
+Relatives of the murder victims supported her pardon application.
+She maintained her innocence in the 1958 slayings and requested a pardon to "alleviate the burden" of being known as a convicted killer.
 Her pardon was denied because the role of a pardon is to restore a felon's rights and because her request was too broad for the parole board.